thisisashwinraj/VerticalX-Recommendation-System/README.md

 ```
 git clone https://github.com/ashwinraj-in/Kiwi.git
 ```
 Before cloning the repository, make sure to navigate to the working subdirectory of your command line interface and ensure that no folder with same name exists.
-Other ways to clone the repository includes using a password protected SSH key or by using GitCLI.
+Other ways to clone the repository includes using a password protected SSH key or by using Git CLI.
 The changes may additionally be performed by opening this repo using GitHub Desktop

 ### Edit the Source Code and Make Desired Changes
 To be able to make changes to the source, you may need to install and use a python IDE such as PyCharm, Microsoft VisualStudio and/or any other python interpreter.
 You will also require a Jupyter notebook  for working with the code snippets.
-The movie posters are fetched using the TMDb's API.
-You may create your own API by logging into TMDb developers API3.
-Ensure that you strictly follow the basic coding standards while making the appropriate changes
+The movies posters are fetched using the TMDb's API.
+You may create your own API by logging into TMDb developers API-3.
+Ensure that you strictly follow the basic coding standards while making the desired changes

 ### Submitting a Pull Request
 Before opening a Pull Request, it is recommended to have a look at the full contributing page to make sure your code complies with all the pull request guidelines.
 Please ensure that you satisfy the [~/checklist](https://github.com/ashwinraj-in/Kiwi/tree/main/Template%20Files/PULL_REQUEST_TEMPLATE) before submitting your PR.